user profile avatar

 Bio

 I’m a Chinese-American adoptee, college student, and someone deeply passionate about understanding people—what they value, how they connect, and how they experience the world around them.
-I’m currently exploring several career paths, including public policy, international relations, and increasingly, family law.
-This particular path appeals to me because it blends my academic background in cultural anthropology with my desire to support individuals and families during vulnerable and emotionally complex times.
+I’m currently exploring several career paths, including public policy, international relations, and increasingly, law, particularly in the areas of family or constitutional.
+This particular path appeals to me because it blends my academic background in cultural anthropology with a commitment to understanding how legal systems shape identity, belonging, and social justice.
 I’m most passionate about exploring identity, belonging, and human connection.
 As someone who has navigated the complexities of cultural -in-betweenness, I’m drawn to stories and perspectives that challenge assumptions and celebrate diversity.
 I am a very curious person who loves to learn.
 I will always consider myself a lifelong student and that challenges me everyday to learn something I don't know.
 I believe my personal journey has been shaped by resilience, reflection, and a deep desire to understand both myself and others.
 Growing up with questions about identity and belonging has fueled my commitment to create spaces where people feel seen, heard, and valued.
-I don't just want a career, I want my life to have purpose.
+I don't just want a career, I want to lead a life with purpose.
 This scholarship would not only ease the financial burden of my education, but it would also be a step toward turning my lived experiences into meaningful change for others.

 Education